LelsersLasers/TodoManager/README.md

-# TodoManager
+# Todo Manager+

-A simple todo manager with SvelteKit and Firebase
+A simple todo manager with SvelteKit and Firebase hosted on Vercel

-## TODO

-- Firebase security
-- Idomatic Svelte??